dhruv0321/RestApi-mongoDB/README.md

 - After the server is running use postman/insomnia to sent requests
 - send GET, POST request to localhost:port/cart/ to get details of the cart and add item to the cart
 - send PUT, DELETE, PATCH request to localhost:port/cart/<id> to update/partially update/delete the item in the cart
+- the request should be in the form of "Form URL encoded"